-The Company classifies preferred stock outside of stockholders' deficit on the accompanying balance sheets.
-The requirements of a deemed liquidation event, as defined within its amended and restated certificate of incorporation filed in 2019 (the "2019 Amended and Restated Certificate of Incorporation") are not entirely within the Company's control.
+The Company classified preferred stock outside of stockholders' equity (deficit) on the accompanying balance sheets.
+The requirements of a deemed liquidation event, as defined within its amended and restated certificate of incorporation filed in September 2020 (the "2020 Amended and Restated Certificate of Incorporation") were not entirely within the Company's control.
 In the event of such a deemed liquidation event, the proceeds from the event are distributed in accordance with the liquidation preferences, provided that the holders of preferred stock have not converted their shares into common stock.
-The Company records the issuance of preferred stock at the issuance price less related issuance costs.
-The Company has not adjusted the carrying value of outstanding preferred stock to its liquidation preference because a deemed liquidation event is not probable of occurring as of the end of the reporting period.
+The Company recorded the issuance of preferred stock at the issuance price less related issuance costs.
+As of December 31, 2019, the Company did not adjust the carrying value of outstanding preferred stock to its liquidation preference because a deemed liquidation event was not probable of occurring as of the end of the reporting period.
+All of the outstanding shares of preferred stock were automatically converted to common stock shares upon the closing of the IPO in October 2020.